Srihari1176/stock_app/README.md

 For Next.js, .env.local is automatically loaded in development and ignored by Git.

 2️⃣ Add Required Variables

-Paste the following and fill in your own values:

 # Authentication
 BETTER_AUTH_SECRET=your_secure_random_string
 BETTER_AUTH_URL=http://localhost:3000